Embryo Adoption Frequently Asked Questions

 The most obvious difference between embryo adoption and a traditional adoption is the pregnancy experience.
 For many adoptive mothers it is important for them to be able to experience the joys and challenges of pregnancy and childbirth.
 It is also important for them to have control over the prenatal development of their children to ensure their children received the appropriate prenatal care and were not exposed to alcohol or drugs during pregnancy.

 There are certain considerations involved in embryo adoption that are not present in traditional adoption.
 For instance: embryo adoption does not 'guarantee' a live birth.
-When more than one embryo is transferred, an adoptive couple might have twins or even triplets.
+When more than one embryo is transferred, an adoptive parent might have twins or even triplets.

 Parents who adopt embryos are able to begin the bonding process with their child before they are born.
 They are giving embryos that have been frozen an opportunity for life.
 The embryos belong to the adopting parents before they are placed in the womb and the donating parents have relinquished all parental rights.
 The child born to the adopting couple is their legal child.